 A teen needs to tell a date about allergies.
-Here’s how to romance, with only the right kind of reaction.
-First published in Allergic Living magazine; to subscribe click here.
+Here’s how to romance and move on to kissing, with only the right kind of reaction.

 I’ve known since my son Daniel was 18 months old that a kiss is not just a kiss.
 I had eaten a granola bar containing nuts while running errands.
 Arriving back home, I greeted him with a kiss on his chubby little cheek.
 Hives immediately appeared in the shape of my lips!
 When they progressed past the area where I kissed him, I got nervous.